d4rkc0d3r/d4rkAvatarOptimizer/Documentation~/ForAdvancedUsers.md

 # Tips and info for advanced users
 Here I will note down more specific details on how the optimizer works and changes in workflow to use it to its fullest extend.

+## Tradeoffs of the Basic preset
+The Basic preset is designed to be conservative and not change behavior of your avatar.
+However there are a couple things it does not consider breakage as otherwise almost no optimizations would be possible.
+1. SkinnedMeshRenderer root bone & probe anchor are ignored when merging.
+   When merging meshes it will try to pick the "best" root bone and probe anchor from the source meshes:
+   - The most common root bone/probe anchor among the source meshes
+   - On tie it picks in order: humanoid > some parent is a humanoid > any specified > first mesh transform
+2. Worlds might animate anything on an avatar via stations.
+This is ignored as following this would require preserving the hierarchy as is.
+No deleting unused anything, no merging anything, no reordering anything.
+This would make the optimizer basically useless.
+   The one exception to this is MMD worlds which are supported by the `MMD Compatibility` setting.
+3. `SV_VertexID` & `SV_PrimitiveID` in shaders is not guaranteed to stay the same after optimization.
+Not ignoring this would require never merging any meshes/materials which would defeat the point of the optimizer.
+   If one of your effects relies on stable vertex/primitive ids you have to put that mesh in the `Exclusions` list.

+### Automatic exclusions
+If you are a prefab creator and one of your prefabs breaks due to any of the above reasons, contact me.
+I have an automatic exclusion system in place and we can work to either support the prefab outright or add detection for it.
+Currently these get automatically excluded:
+- DPS/TPS/SPS Penetrator Mesh
+- Real Kiss System Mesh
+- `_VirtualLens_Root` from Virtual Lens

 ## Switching from poiyomi lock in workflow to optimizer shader toggles
 Keep materials unlocked with shader toggles.
 The `Write Properties as Static Values` option is very similar to what poi lock in does and is forced when using shader toggles.